Short description of my research project

-I am a critical care nurse specialised in intensive care and I work at the Intensive Care Unit in Karlskrona.
-Since January 2017 I am also part time PhD-student in Applied Health Technology with focus on nursing care.
+I am a critical care nurse specialised in intensive care and I work as lecturer 50%, and as PhD-student in Applied Health Technology with focus on nursing care 50%.
 My research project is about Smart glasses in complex care environments (intensive care and anesthesiology), an innovation for alarm management and advanced decision support in complex care environments.
 My overall aim is to “investigate if, and if so how, smart glasses could increase patent safety in complex care environments”.
-I am also a part of an innovation project called SUCCCE as clinical advisor.